-Courses in the Historical Perspectives area help students comprehend the historical processes of change and continuity; develop the ability to generalize, explain, and
+Courses in the Historical Perspectives area help students comprehend the historical processes of change and continuity; develop the ability to generalize, explain, and interpret historical change; and understand the past in its own terms.

 All students must complete at least 3 s.h. of coursework in the Historical Perspectives area.
 The following courses are approved for the area.